Diksha-Bisht/Pollution_Analysis/README.md

 Part-3: Analysing forests in India to get to know possible ways to reduce pollution by planting more trees. -- TreeDataset.csv

+DATA SOURCE:

 -- The three datasets are provided in the folder named Dataset of this repository.

 -- This repository also contains the project report and PowerPoint presentation in a .zip file inside a folder named Other.

--- The PowerBi dashboard file is inside a folder named Power Bi
+-- The PowerBi dashboard file is inside a folder named Power Bi.

+-- Link for web sources is given in the .txt file in the folder named Web Sources.

 GUIDELINES: